neloe/discord-classroom/README.md

 * Be understanding; this is new for all of us... we'll figure it out
 * Keep questions geared toward lecture material.
 Questions about course structure, grades, specific assignments, etc should be moved to office hours, direct message, or email.
 This will help keep the lectures
 * You may (and should) direct message GAs and TAs with specific questions during the lecture!
+* If you want to ask a question in the text channel during lecture, send a message that is just "q"; this will let me know that I should pause and wait for a question!